 What is an asset management policy?

 An asset management policy is one of the core requirements of ISO 55001:2014 certification and is a cornerstone of a solid and complete asset management strategy.
 It is like a compass pointing everyone at your organization in the right direction when making decisions about assets.
-It does this by providing a set of guiding principles, intentions, goals and methods for asset management so everyone feels confident in their choices and contributions to the facility.
+An asset management policy provides a set of guiding principles, intentions, goals and methods for asset management.

 - They are general and contain broad principles.